anpigon/steem-keychain-mobile/README.md

-# Hive Keychain for Mobile
+# Steem Keychain for Mobile

-React Native wallet for the Hive Blockchain
+React Native wallet for the Steem Blockchain

 # Install